linux-kernel-labs/linux/Documentation/labs/introduction.rst

     endif

 The script searches for a file called :file:`cscope.out` in the current directory, or in parent directories.
-If Vim finds this file, you can use the shortcut :code:`Ctrl +]` or :code:`Ctrl+\ g` (the combination control-\\ followed by g) to jump directly to the definition of the word under the cursor (function, variable, structure, etc.).
+If :command:`vim` finds this file, you can use the shortcut :code:`Ctrl +]` or :code:`Ctrl+\ g` (the combination control-\\ followed by g) to jump directly to the definition of the word under the cursor (function, variable, structure, etc.).
 Similarly, you can use :code:`Ctrl+\ s` to go where the word under the cursor is used.

-You can take a cscope-enabled '.vimrc' file (also contains other goodies) from https://github.com/ddvlad/cfg/blob/master/\_vimrc.
+You can take a cscope-enabled :file:`.vimrc` file (also contains other goodies) from https://github.com/ddvlad/cfg/blob/master/\_vimrc.
-The following guidelines are based on this file, but also show basic vim commands that have the same effect.
+The following guidelines are based on this file, but also show basic :command:`vim` commands that have the same effect.

 If there are more than one results (usually there are) you can move between them